mutshiv/Entersekt/README.md

 Task #2
 Run the test with mocha in the base folder.

+$ mocha

+Edit test-server.js for data to add if needed.

 Task #3
 The docker file has been created ready for build and deployment.

+Run:

+docker build -t my-todolist-app . docker run -it --rm --name